nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 4. You should now see a window similar to the one shown below.
 There will be a reminder pop-up window upon launching the application.
 The [reminder window](#reminder) will be further discussed later.

-    <div markdown="span" class="alert alert-primary"> :bulb: Note how sample data is already loaded into the application
+    <div markdown="span" class="alert alert-primary"> :bulb: Note how sample data is already loaded into the software
     for your reference. </div>